quang-do-se/spring-cert/11-spring-boot-actuator.md

     version: 1.0-SNAPSHOT
 ```

-Custom data may also be supplied by implementing the `InfoContribute` interface.
+Custom data may also be supplied by implementing the `InfoContributer` interface.
 The method `contribute` will need to be overrided using the `builder` argument of type `Info.Builder`.

 ----------